alion8/webcrawler/README.md

 ```

 This will:
+1. Prompt you for the Pinecone index name to use (with default from .env)
-1. Prompt you for the website URL to crawl
+2. Prompt you for the website URL to crawl
-2. Ask if you want to use the website's sitemap
+3. Ask if you want to use the website's sitemap
-3. Ask if you want to specify additional URLs manually
+4. Ask if you want to specify additional URLs manually
-4. Start crawling immediately
+5. Start crawling immediately

 ### Advanced Configuration
 If you need more control over the configuration: